‘The Shining’ sequel: Why critics say to watch Stephen King’s ‘Doctor Sleep’

 What made the The Shining so terrifying was that it explored a man’s own fractured psyche as he descends into madness egged on by the ghosts of the Overlook Hotel.
 It’s a claustrophobic character study of a man drowning in paranoia and giving over to his inner demons.
 Doctor Sleep has an external threat in Rose the Hat and her cult True Knot.

-Even critics like IndieWire’s Eric Kohn praised Rebecca Ferguson’s performance as well as the threatening presence the cult has on screen.
-He gives Mike Flanagan (Haunting of Hill House) his due in this antagonistic force.
+Critics like IndieWire’s Eric Kohn praised Rebecca Ferguson’s performance as well as the threatening presence the cult has on screen.
+He gives director Mike Flanagan (Haunting of Hill House) his due in depicting this antagonistic force.

 “The True Knot remain a chilly and effective creation, cut from the same cloth as the ruthless family killers of ‘The Devil’s Rejects’ but with more daunting powers.
 Flanagan gives them one truly horrific sequence involving the murder of an innocent child (a random cameo from Room breakout Jacob Tremblay) that forms one of the most harrowing moments in any American movie this year.